ahopgood/Vagrant-Puppet/modules/jenkins/README.markdown

 [CentOS Known Issues](#CentOS_known_issues)
 [Ubuntu Known Issues](#Ubuntu_known_issues)

+### Credentials.xml
+How is the github token encrypted?
+Using a secret specific to the jenkins install.
+If the token cannot be decrypted then Jenkins will assume that the token is in plaintext and will encrypt it.

 ## Usage
 First time manual setup can be declared via the *jenkins* class:
 ```